yatharthprakulshrotriya-ctrl/XYZ/README.md

-please consider frontend.zip and node_script as the complete frontend file Run instructions to include in README
+please consider frontend.zip and node_modules as the complete frontend file Run instructions to include in README

 Backend setup